ifp-uiuc/an-analysis-of-unsupervised-pre-training-iclr-2015/cifar10/README.md

 the test set.
 It will then select the checkpoint that yielded the highest accuracy.
 The command also writes all of the results to a text file called `cnn_ad_best_performance_split_0.txt`.

-# Results

-If you are able to run through all of these steps successfully, you will hopefully obtain results similar to ours:

-(INSERT STL-10 TABLE (Table 3) FROM PAPER HERE).

 [CIFAR-10]:http://www.cs.toronto.edu/~kriz/cifar.html